twosixlabs/armory/docs/style.md

 Our repo-specific configuration for yamllint is found in `.yamllint`.

+We use [isort](https://pycqa.github.io/isort/) to sort Python imports.

+    isort --profile black *

 ### Pre-commit Hooks

 If you want those tools to run automatically before each commit, run: